nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/install_addon.md

   noindex: false # false (default) or true
 ---

-## Introduction

-Addons in Oakestra allow developers to extend the platform by adding new features or enhancing existing ones.
-This guide focuses on the installation process for addons, enabling you to integrate published addons into your Oakestra environment seamlessly.

-## Install an Addon

-{{< callout context="note" title="Note" icon="outline/info-circle" >}}
+{{< callout context="caution" title="Requirements" icon="outline/alert-triangle" >}}
 Before installing an Addon make sure that the Addons System is running and that the Addon to be installed is published in the Marketplace.

+- Verfy that the Addons Engine component is running inside your orchestrator.
+Visit the [prerequisite section](./prerequisite.md) for more details onto running the Addons Engine component.
 - Verify that the Addon is published in the Marketplace.
 This can be done by sending a `GET` request to `/api/v1/marketplace/addons/{addon_marketplace_id}`.
-- Also verify that the Addons Engine component is running inside your orchestrator.
+For more details on how to get the `addon_marketplace_id` please use the APIs at `<marketplace-ip>:11102/api/docs.
 {{< /callout >}}

 Installing an addon is a simple step involving sending a `POST` request to the Addons Engine - `/api/v1/addons`.
 Example of the body of the request could be: